Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Conditions for mode maps to agree

 where the forward/observation operator $G \colon X \to \bR^{J}$ is Lipschitz and $\eta$ is Gaussian with mean zero and symmetric, positive-definite covariance matrix $\Gamma \in \bR^{J \times J}$, independent of $u$.
 For a given observed value of $y$, this setting corresponds to the potential

-If a centred non-degenerate Gaussian prior $\mu_{0} \in \prob{X}$ is posited, then the corresponding Bayesian posterior is $\mu(\rd u) = \frac{1}{Z} \exp (-\Phi(u)) \, \mu_{0}(\rd u)$ for an appropriate normalisation constant $Z$ and there is an unambiguous notion of small-ball MAP estimator for this posterior $\mu$: since $\Phi$ is globally bounded below, all mode types in \Cref{fig:periodic_table}(\subref{fig:Hasse_diagram_main}) coincide by \Cref{thm:very_good_potential_Gaussian_prior}. \EndExampleText \end{example}
+If a centred non-degenerate Gaussian prior $\mu_{0} \in \prob{X}$ is posited, then the corresponding Bayesian posterior is $\mu(\rd u) = \frac{1}{Z} \exp (-\Phi(u)) \, \mu_{0}(\rd u)$ for an appropriate normalisation constant $Z$.
+There is an umambiguous notion of small-ball MAP estimator, i.e., a small-ball mode of the posterior $\mu$: since $\Phi$ is globally bounded below, all mode types in \Cref{fig:periodic_table}(\subref{fig:Hasse_diagram_main}) coincide by \Cref{thm:Gaussian_prior_combined}\ref{item:Gaussian_prior_better_potential}. \EndExampleText \end{example}